aureuserp/dev-docs/readme.md

-# Aureus Erp Documentation
+# AureusERP Documentation

-You can find the online version of the Aureus Erp documentation at [https://devdocs.aureuserp.com](https://devdocs.aureuserp.com).
+You can find the online version of the AureusERP documentation at [https://devdocs.aureuserp.com](https://devdocs.aureuserp.com).

 ## Contribution guide